-Not only is the new line unique but so is the showroom it is sitting in.
-The Stanley Furniture showroom (approximate 60,000 square feet including office space) is one of only a few permanent spaces located in High Point all year —not just when the High Point Home Furnishing Market rolls into town twice a year.
-The international trade show is largest of its kind in the U.S. It is the hallmark of the more than $5 billion (annually) industry.
+Not only is the new furniture line unique but so is the showroom where it is displayed.
+The Stanley Furniture showroom (approximate 60,000 square feet including office space) is one of only a few permanent spaces located in High Point and not just setup when the High Point Home Furnishing Market rolls into town twice a year.
+High Point’s international trade show is largest of its kind in the U.S and is the hallmark of the more than a $5 billion (annually) industry.

 “High Point is ground zero in this industry,” said Randy Wells, vice president of creative, Stanley Furniture Company.
 “This city has deeper roots in furniture than Detroit and the auto industry.
 “We needed a street presence and moved here from IHFC (International Home Furnishings Center) in 2013.
 Now, our creative team is just feet away from our showroom and it gives us a great advantage and ability to do a better job for our customers.”

 HAECO Americas will locate its aircraft interiors manufacturing operations and engineering functions to High Point.
 The $11.3 million project will include the creation of 147 jobs over five years.
 In addition, Expert Global Solutions will create more than 800 jobs at its customer engagement service office in Piedmont Centre industrial park.
 It is the largest provider of customer service solutions to the U.S. market – and the third largest globally.
 The leading school bus manufacturer in North America, Daimler’s Thomas Built Buses continues to grow in High Point – adding 416 jobs over two years.